 What Tax Debts Are Dischargeable?

-- The tax debt is at least three years old
+- The debt must be at least three years old

-- You were not involved in any tax evasion or tax fraud
+- Filer has not been implicated in tax evasion or tax fraud

 What If My Tax Debt Is Not Dischargeable?